-At the outset of the hearing, Mr Bisson made a request that this case be held partly in private on the basis that proper exploration of your case involves some reference to your health.
+At the outset of the hearing, Ms Danti made a request that parts of this hearing be held in private on the basis that proper exploration of Miss Bird's case involves reference to [PRIVATE].
 The application was made pursuant to Rule 19 of the 'Nursing and Midwifery Council (Fitness to Practise) Rules 2004', as amended (the Rules).